 The outcome is that observers who move with a clock will not discern its slowing.
 For the observer's metabolism is slowed exactly as much as the clock.
 This unobservability of the slowing is required by principle of relativity.
 For, as we just saw, if I use my pulse beat to measure the rate of a clock, I must get the same outcome for the experiment if it is repeated with me and the clock set into rapid, uniform motion.

 So far, we have considered a light clock whose rod is perpendicular to the direction of its motion.
 If we now consider a light clock whose rod is oriented parallel to the direction of motion, we will end up concluding that its rod must shrink in the direction of its motion.
 To get this result, we proceed by reasoning just as we have before.
 Once again we have a light signal on a moving clock, chasing after an end of a rod that flees rapidly.
 We now add in the extra complication that the rod is parallel to the direction of motion of the clock.
 That extra complication will force us to conclude that the rod has shrunk.

 Getting to this result uses no new ideas or methods.
 It is just more arithmetic and a little messier, so if you are not too bothered by details piling up, work through what follows.
 Or, if you are not so brave, you can skip to the end and just read the final result.

 To get to the result, we need two steps:

 Light clocks oriented perpendicular to one another run at the same speed.

 |Take the light clock considered above.
 Image a second, identical

-light clock with its rod oriented parallel to the direction of the
+light clock with its rod oriented perpendicular to the first rod.

 clocks run at the same speed.
 We could just leave it at